airsonic/airsonic-docs/CONTRIBUTING.md

     - Read existing guides to find some inspiration.

   2. **Testing** The documentation is browsed with the website, so we recommand to test any new guides within the website using [jekyll](https://jekyllrb.com/) locally.
-    - Clone the website repo `git clone https://github.com/airsonic/airsonic`.
+    - Clone the website repo `git clone https://github.com/airsonic/airsonic.github.io airsonic`.
     - Change directory into the cloned repo `cd airsonic`.
     - Clone the documentation submodule`git clone https://github.com/airsonic/documentation pages/docs`.
     - Run `jekyll serve --watch`.